-How Big Is An A Cup?
+How Big Is an A Cup?

-What is The Difference Between A and AA Cup Sizes?
+What Is the Difference Between A and AA Cup Sizes?

 What Bras are Best for A Cups?

-You should also avoid tall cups or full cup bras that tend to come up high on the décolletage, these kind of bras are perfect for women with 34C cup sizes.
-This is because your small A breasts tend to be shallow on the top half and will not fill out the cup here, which will result in gaping.
+You should also avoid tall or full cup bras that come up high on the décolletage as your smaller breasts tend to be shallower on the top and will not fill out the cup which will result in gaping.